catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

   | updated_at          | None                                 |
   +---------------------+--------------------------------------+

-Now you've provisioned a public IP address.
+Now you have provisioned a public IP address.
 Now you run:

 .. code-block:: console